U.S. mortgage applications tumble after rule change

-NEW YORK (Reuters) - U.S. mortgage application activity plunged last week from an eight-month high as a rule change on loan disclosure slowed the processing of loan requests, a mortgage industry group said on Wednesday.
+NEW YORK, Oct 14 (Reuters) - U.S. mortgage application activity plunged last week from an eight-month high as a rule change on loan disclosure slowed the processing of loan requests, a mortgage industry group said on Wednesday.

 The Mortgage Bankers Association said its index on mortgage application volume in the week ended Oct.
 9 fell to 387.0, down 27.6 percent from the prior week.